 Many of the features found on the Viper can be found on the Diamondback.
 The combination of amazing prism technology combined with fully multi-coated glass give you a great image with little concern for things like wash-out or glare while the large objective lens keeps things crisp and bright.
 In a scope at this price, the quality in nearly unheard of.

 This is also a scope that will hold up well enough to take anywhere and is more portable than the Viper with a lighter weight and more convenient size.
 No doubt the Diamondback is a very affordable spotting scope that will last multiple lifetimes.
 I own a variety of Vortex optics and have had no issues with any of them.
+This is a good scope for target shooting.
 These are my favorite spotting scopes for hunting and any activity out in the weather.

 Vanguard Endeavor HD 65A Angled Eyepiece Spotting Scope with 15-45x Magnification